zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

-### Build the final model again in Statsmodels

-Where our stepwise procedure mentions that "CHAS" was added with a p-value of 0.00151282, but our statsmodels output returns a p-value of 0.000.
-What is the intuition behind this?
+The stepwise procedure mentions that "CHAS" was added with a p-value of 0.00151282, but our statsmodels output returns a p-value of 0.000.
+Use some of the stepwise procedure logic to find the intuition behind this!

 ## Use Feature ranking with recursive feature elimination